hlian/hao.codes/_posts/2015-11-30-haskell-treasure-map.md

 * And also it's an environment setup tool.
 If you run `stack exec foo` or `stack ghci`, you're running `foo` and `ghci` in the context if your project's sandbox.
 Those executables will only see the packages installed into that sandbox.

 * And also it's a client of [Stackage](http://www.stackage.org), a project that aims to fix libraries at curated versions into long-term support packages.
 The way it works is that you register your package with the project, and a build machine periodically runs to make sure your package still compiles (transitive dependencies and all).

+Awooga: OS X users will be tempted to use Homebrew to install Stack but that will compile it from source (it's not always bottled).
+Best to [just unzip an official release](https://github.com/commercialhaskell/stack/releases).

 ## Reddit